TheGiblet/G.I.S.M.O/README.md

 * Touch interaction (shake behavior)
 * Camera control (image capture)

-##Update: Camera Functionality and Optimized Navigation
+## Update: Camera Functionality and Optimized Navigation

 After much effort and numerous iterations using libcamera and libcamera-still, I finally got the camera working on my Raspberry Pi.
 Unfortunately, I encountered performance issues, including significant lag.
 As a result, I decided to revert to capturing timestamped images of obstacles and storing them.
 The robot now takes a picture, processes it, and then looks for a clear route to continue its journey.
 This solution is more efficient given the limited resources of the Raspberry Pi and ensures smooth operation.

+## Update: Sensor Migration to PCA9685

+Due to running out of usable GPIO and I2C pins on my Raspberry Pi, I've decided to migrate many of the sensors to the PCA9685 PWM driver.
+This allows the Raspberry Pi to handle heavier tasks while the PCA9685 manages sensor operations more efficiently.
+By offloading these sensors, I can optimize performance and ensure smoother operation of the robot.

 ## Future Plans

 * Integrate audio feedback.
 * Integrate the micro:bit for additional sensing, input, and communication.